Secrets Behind Company Intranets

 After my accomplishments with that outreach program on behalf of the US Army, I went to work for the Washington, DC management and technology consulting firm of Booz Allen Hamilton.
 Initially, I was part of a very small leadership team assigned to launch an internal communications suite of apps named Hello.bah.com whose purpose was to enable collaborative efforts for all employees of Booz Allen Hamilton around the world.

 One core element that enabled the initial success of Hello.bah.com was the backing and support of key organization executives at the firm’s headquarters in Tysons Corner, Virginia.
 Notably, one very strong and charismatic leader on the information technology side of the firm stepped up his presence.
-He spoke and wrote often about encouraging employees to use this intranet suite of social business apps that included Microsoft SharePoint and Yammer.
-Were it not for him and his specific support and encouragement, the launch of Hello.bah.com would not likely have gone well.
+This one corporate leader spoke and blogged about encouraging employees to use this intranet suite of social business apps that included Microsoft SharePoint and Yammer.
+Were it not for him and his specific support and encouragement, the launch of Hello.bah.com would not likely have gone very well.

 I was 48 at the time.
 I was highly qualified to speak from experience to the reality that no, the relevance and utility of social business apps has nothing at all to do with how many birthdays you’ve had.